mwganson/joint/README.md

 Used with Dovetail Joints and Box Joints.
 It's the width of each finger.
 For Box Joints this is very straight forward.
 For Dovetail Joints it's more complicated.
 With Dovetail Joints its the distance from the middle of the left side of the finger to the middle of the right side of the finger, when viewed from the front with the face on the xy_plane.
 Note: the strongest joints are usually the Box Joints, and (up to a point), generally stronger the more fingers you have.
 Dovetail Joints are often for cosmetic purposes unless it is a working joint where 2 surfaces are sliding against each other, such as with the cross slide of a lathe.

 ### Length (float)
 This is the distance from the front to the back when viewed from the front with the face on the xy_plane.
+For Cantilever Hook and Mate types this is the measurement of the baseline that butts against the face, not counting the fillets.
+The longer this value the longer can be the calculated undercut because the material will have more flexibility the longer it is.

 ### Width (float)
 Not to be confused with Finger Width (for Dovetail and Box Joints), this is the total width of the joint.
 For Mortise and Tenons this is the width of those objects.
 For Dovetail and Box Joints this is the total width of all the fingers combined (and the spaces in between).
 The number of fingers depends on this property along with the Finger Width property for the finger joint types, but there will always only be one object for Mortise and Tenons.
 Of course, if you want more you can always position the Mortise/Tenon to one side and use a linear pattern to create more.
 See the Position property for more on this.
+For Cantilever types the wider the better as this will add strength to the hook.

 ### Offset (float)
 Mating joints that are exactly the same size will be very difficult to assemble because the fit will be too tight.
 The Offset property is used to increase/decrease the size of the objects that make up the joint.
 You will need to experiment to determine the correct offset to use for your given situation, material used, glue used, etc.  On this note, care must be taken when making Dovetail Joints lest you end up with an impossible to assemble joint where the angles are such that the narrow end faces outward in all directions.
+This is hidden and unused for Cantilever types, which have a special property called Cantilever Mate Clearance, which is applied to the mate joint.

 ## Joint (group)
 In this sections are properties related to the Joint objects, but not directly to either dimensioning or positioning.